HorizenOfficial/evm-documentation/docs/08-security_guides/01-security_user.md

 It’s important to note that there are takeover risks associated with legitimate websites as well.
 Some of the most common attacks include SQL Injection, Cross-Site Scripting (XSS), and Cross-Site Request Forgery (CSRF).
 In SQL Injection, information about how data is stored in a database can be leaked by exploiting the execution of search queries.
 An unauthorized user could make themself a database administrator, access sensitive information, or even destroy server data.

-In 2018, Magecart successfully stole the credit card information of British Airways customers by exploiting a XSS vulnerability in a JavaScript library used on the website.The attackers altered a script to send customer information to a spoofed British Airways website using a similar domain name, tricking customers into thinking they were purchasing from a secure server.
+In 2018, Magecart successfully stole the credit card information of British Airways customers by exploiting a XSS vulnerability in a JavaScript library used on the website.
+The attackers altered a script to send customer information to a spoofed British Airways website using a similar domain name, tricking customers into thinking they were purchasing from a secure server.

 ### Crypto Malware